 Traditional Residence Halls (available to all students, regardless of class standing)

 Our traditional residence halls are often selected by first year students, as well as upperclass students who enjoy living in an engaged community environment.
 In these halls, students can live in single rooms (by themselves), double rooms (with a roommate), or can buy out a double room to live by themselves as a super single if availability allows.

 Students who would like to live by themselves have several on-campus options, dependent on the type of environment they are interested in living in, as well as their restroom needs.
 Some of these options, including access by first-year students to spaces in upperclass housing, require making a request to the DOR.
 Students may also contact Gender & Sexuality Services to make a request on their behalf.
 Students do not have to disclose their identities in communication to staff members, but may be asked to explain what they need in a housing assignment in terms of proximity to gendered communities or restrooms.
 Single-occupancy options include:

 designated single-occupancy rooms (“Physical Single” and “Super Single”) in traditional residence halls with access to community restrooms in Shull and some residence halls (contact DOR for location and availability)

 designated single-occupancy rooms in traditional residence halls with private restrooms (access is extremely limited and requires a request; contact Jean Wiesley for more information)

 designated single-occupancy suites and apartments with private restrooms in Lawther, Panther Village or Roth

 designated single-occupancy suites with a shared, semi-private restroom in Lawther

 multiple-occupancy apartments and suites purchased out by request to DOR for single residence in Lawther, Panther Village, Roth, or Jennings Court Apartments

-Both the DOR and the LGBT* Center are happy to assist students who are interested in exploring other options for inclusive housing.
+Both the DOR and GSS are happy to assist students who are interested in exploring other options for inclusive housing.
 Please contact Jean Wiesley or Emily Harsch for direct support.